donovaly/FreeCADInstProj/README.md

    NSIS's installation folder.
 5. copy all FreeCAD files to the folder "~\FreeCAD" e.g. "C:\FreeCAD\Installer\FreeCAD"
-6. open the file "Signing.bat" with a text editor and adapt there the path to the signtool.exe and to the file FCweborg.pfx
-7. right-click on the file FreeCAD-installer.nsi and choose "Compile NSIS script" to compile the installer
+6. right-click on the file FreeCAD-installer.nsi and choose "Compile NSIS script" to compile the installer

 For test builds of the installer you can turn off the compression.
 This speeds up